 Travel directions: Leaving Glasgow on the M8 cross the Erskin bridge onto the A82 and turn left at Crianlarich staying on the A82.
-At Tyndrum bear to the right still on the A82 over Rannoch moor into Glencoe.
-On entering Glencoe you will see loch leven on the right, Along this road ½ mile on the left is a sign for Loch side Cottages on the right Google map in west laroch, turn in here.
+At Tyndrum bear to the right still on the A82 over Rannoch Moor into Glencoe.
+On entering Glencoe you will see Loch Leven on the right, Along this road ½ mile on the left is a sign for Lochside Cottages on the right inwest Laroch, turn in here.

 Parking directions: Park on the left as shown in the picture below, there is room for 6 cars, keep the area clean.

 Distance from Glasgow: 92 miles, about 2 hours 10 mins